Skip to content

 We are not currently proposing shops in the development, as we are conscious of the importance of protecting and boosting footfall to businesses on the High Street and the garden centre neighbouring the site.

-We are considering the possibility of providing of specialist older people's housing within the development, if local feedback indicates that this is a priority.
+Following positive feedback on this suggestion in our previous online community survey, we are now proposing to include specialist older people’s housing within the new neighbourhood.
 We have delivered this in other developments, for example a nearby development in Newport includes an extra care facility in which 100% of the accommodation is affordable.

 We are preparing an outline planning application.
 This is the first stage in the planning process which sets out broad principles of the development.
 If the outline planning application is approved by Stafford Borough Council, we will then need to prepare more detailed planning applications for each phase of development.
 Depending on the time taken in the planning process, we envisage that construction could start on the first phase at some point in 2027, with development being delivered in a number of phases over subsequent years.